InterExchange Camp USA Fees and Stipends

-Participant fees vary by country; the fees you charge and refunds you permit a participant must be submitted to InterExchange and approved before the application process can begin.
-Any fees charged to the IC by InterExchange (including insurance fee/s) are outlined in your individual IC Agreement.
+The fees you charge and refunds you permit a participant must be submitted to InterExchange and approved before the application process can begin.
+Any fees charged to the IC by InterExchange (including insurance and SEVIS fee/s) are outlined in your individual IC Agreement.
 All possible fees and refunds must be made known to participants before they submit their applications.

 You may offer discounts for your participants.
 If you choose to do so, below are some examples of potential incentives: